SheaButta/Pewlett-Hackard-Analysis/README.md

 The responses for the two specific questions from Pewlett Hackard's are:
   1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+     Answer:

-     Answer: 90,398 roles will need to be filled when this "silver tsunami" starts.
+     - 90,398 roles will need to be filled when this "silver tsunami" starts and visualized by the "Retiring Titles" image below.
 Since we have visualized the "retiring            titles" we can easily sum the "count" column to determine the number of employees that will be retiring which is ultimately the number of roles that will need to              filled.

      <img src="https://github.com/SheaButta/Pewlett-Hackard-Analysis/blob/main/Queries/Retiring_titles_table_query_results.PNG" width="800" height="400">